 About Us

-Nine directors elected from the membership determine major policies of the Cooperative and hire a Manager to conduct the day-to-day business and carry out Board Policies.
+Nine directors elected from the membership determine major policies of the Cooperative and hire a manager to conduct the day-to-day business and carry out board policies.

-Northwestern Electric’s CEO and Board of Directors are as follows:
+NWEC's CEO and Board of Directors are as follows:

 CEO - Tyson Littau